Special Info for these Crazy Times:

 Random cast members are tasked with holding social distancing reminder signs and circulating through the park (they love this job, not!).
 Children’s Activities Cast Members have been re-tasked to be the mask and social distancing police.
 These cast members in yucky yellow shirts will remind guests if they stray from the rules (mainly mask wear).
 Other cast enforced this stuff to varying degrees, some couldn’t care less.
 Almost all were observed to be polite, but there were 2 or 3 observed interactions where the cast member raised their voice in an angry manner.

 All restaurants and shops have maximum allowed capacities that are a percentage of the actual fire code capacity, in order to help with social distancing.
 Some doors are entry only and some exit only.
 Cast members are stationed at the doors with iPhones with apps connected to a totaling system.
 Those at all the in doors tap the + on their app for everyone going in and those at all the exits tap the – for each guest that leaves.
-If they reach capacity inside, they stop people from entering until they are under.
+When the app says they have reached capacity inside, they stop people from entering until they are under again.

 All elevators are marked to be used by 1 party only.
 Some also say max of 4 sharing the same room!Attractions have severe social distancing imposed.
 Smaller ride vehicles will seat only 1 party.
 Bigger vehicles will have a party in the front and rear with separation.
 Theatre style seating skips rows and staggers seating in every other row. (imagine me by myself in the 6 seat Test Track car or me and 2 others in the 12 seat Dinosaur car)